Learning to be Fair: A Consequentialist Approach to Equitable Decision-Making: Discussion

 Another challenge---particularly relevant in the dynamic setting---is accounting for delayed outcomes.
 In our running example, we may choose to offer rideshare assistance to a client days or weeks before their appointment date.
 As a result, there may be large gaps between when an action is taken and when we observe its outcome.
-One way to address this issue is through the use of \textit{proxies} or \textit{surrogates}, in which intermediate outcomes are used as a temporary stand-in for the eventual outcome of interest~\citep{athey2019surrogate}.
+Thompson sampling methods have been observed to be more robust to delayed outcomes than upper confidence bound strategies in contextual bandit scenarios~\citep{chapelle2011empirical}.
+Another way to address this issue is through the use of \textit{proxies} or \textit{surrogates}, in which intermediate outcomes are used as a temporary stand-in for the eventual outcome of interest~\citep{athey2019surrogate}.
 For example, with rideshare assistance to clients, one might use intermediate responses (like a client's confirmation to attend their appointment) as a proxy for appearance.
-Another strategy is to reduce the budget for costly actions, effectively limiting the resources spent while waiting to observe outcomes.
+A third approach might be to reduce the budget for costly actions, effectively limiting the resources spent while waiting to observe outcomes.